milonmaze/privacy-terms-observatory/www.intuit.com/privacy/data-usage.md

 How we put your data to good use
 We personalize our services – just for you

 We help you spend more time managing your finances and less time entering information by automatically using your Intuit Account data in each of our offerings.
-For example, your employees’ timesheet information from TSheets can appear in your QuickBooks Payroll, ready for you to use.
+For example, you can email your Quickbooks customers from Mailchimp, and your employees’ timesheet information from TSheets can appear in your QuickBooks Payroll, ready for you to use.

 The right info at the right time

 Our offerings show you up-to-date recommendations and insights based on your data so you can make the financial decisions that are right for you.
-For example, cash flow insights in QuickBooks let you know the likelihood that an invoice will be paid late, so you can better prepare.
+For example, cash flow insights in QuickBooks can tell you when your customers are due for another service or let you know the likelihood that an invoice will be paid late, so you can better prepare.

 We use artificial intelligence to show you these insights.
 This technology helps our services perceive, learn, reason, and predict patterns, empowering you to make decisions about your finances that are backed by data.